 The main fabrics used are similar to and often coincide with the materials used for other articles of clothing addressing the weather conditions and your own preferences.

-Many people combine different types of headwear for better protection from wind and cold
+Many people combine different types of headgear for better protection from wind and cold

 Let’s start with paraphrasing an old adage, which says that when your feet are cold, you need to put on a hat.
 It’s very accurate considering that you must protect your head in order to keep your body warm.
 All active winter pursuits require that the hat offers versatility and flexibility.
 It can be windproof, though the majority of the hats aren’t.
 The wind-resistant ones will keep you warm no matter whether you put your hood up making it better for cold weather.
 The other types of warm hats are better for milder conditions and require wind-resistant shell in freezing cold.